FractionMari/micro/README.md

 In the micromotion apps, we use accelerometer and gyroscope sensor data from the phone to detect tiny changes in movement.
 The user is supposed to hold the phone in his/her hand, and by doing different kinds of gesture, the user creates music in different kinds of ways.

-The prototypes must be opened on android or iPhone to work, and can be reached from these two links:
+The prototypes are written in JavaScript/HTML/CSS and must be opened on android or iPhone to work, and can be reached from these two links:

 * [prototype 1](https://fractionmari.github.io/micro/)